i-kamenov/i-kamenov/README.md

 - 👋 Hi, I’m @i-kamenov
 - 👀 I’m interested in entrepreneurship and CS!
-- 🌱 I’m currently learning to code through the CS50 Course :)
-- 💞️ I’m looking to exchange some study strategies
 - 📫 How to reach me: Just shoot me a message!

 <!---